hx2A/py5website/main/install.rst

     Be aware that someday Anaconda may want to downgrade your version of Java when you install some other package.
 Including the version number when installing (the ``=11.0.8`` in the previous command) will prevent this.

-    While testing these installation steps and example code, I discovered than when I installed matplotlib with ``conda install matplotlib`` it would inexplicably want to downgrade Java 11 to Java 8.
+    While testing these installation steps and example code, I discovered that when I installed matplotlib with ``conda install matplotlib`` it would inexplicably want to downgrade Java 11 to Java 8.
 Why does it do this???
 Matplotlib does not require Java.
 Note that the workaround in that case is to install it with ``pip install matplotlib``, which doesn't have that problem.
 This was an easy fix but might trip up people who are new to Python.

 Install Cairo and CairoSVG (optional)
 +++++++++++++++++++++++++++++++++++++